thanos-io/thanos/docs/storage.md

     enable: false
 ```

-AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)
+The attribute `region` is optional.
+AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).

 Make sure you use a correct signature version.
 Currently AWS require signature v4, so it needs `signature-version2: false`, otherwise, you will get Access Denied error, but several other S3 compatible use `signature-version2: true`